 Tribes of Hindukush

-Exploring the Indigenous tribe of Kailash Valley
+Exploring the Indigenous tribe of Kalash Valley

 Overview

 Chilam Joshi is one the most important festival, this four-day festival is celebrated across all three valleys of Bumburet, Rumbur and Berir.
-The main purpose of this festival is that Kailash men and women can find a spouse for themselves to get married.
+The main purpose of this festival is that Kalash men and women can find a spouse for themselves to get married.
 The women wear traditional attire with lively colors whereas, men wear traditional Shalwar Kameez with a waistcoat made of wool.
-Uchal, also known as Utchal is a summer Kailash festival.
+Uchal, also known as Utchal is a summer Kalash festival.
 The festival is celebrated during annual harvesting with singing, dancing and paying homage to the nature for blessing them with good food and fruits.
 It is marked in the barley and wheat harvest season every year in August.

 Choimus festival is celebrated in winter season.
 During the festival, purity is of the utmost important factor and celibacy is enforced throughout the days of the event so all the people will be in pure mind when Balmain visits the valley.
 All the people must be cleansed in ritual bathing the week before the festival begins.